kpguru/todo/README.md

-# todo
+# Todo application of Rails 4 and AngularJS integration
-This is todo application with rails and angularjs
+# Run rake db:seed to create admin account